nzakas/understandinges6/manuscript/08-Iterators-And-Generators.md

 ### A Simple Task Runner

 Because `yield` stops execution and waits for the `next()` method to be called before starting again, this provides a way to implement asynchronous calls without managing callbacks.
-To start, you need a function that can call a generator and start the iterator, such as:
+To start, you need a function that can call a generator and start the iterator, such as this:

 ```js
 function run(taskDef) {